endlessm/eos-image-builder/README.md

 To run EIB, use the eos-image-builder script, optionally with a branch name:
  # ./eos-image-builder [options] master

-If no branch name is specified, dev is used.
+If no branch name is specified, master is used.
 If you want to only run certain stages, modify the `buildscript` file accordingly before starting the program.

 Options available:
-  --product : specify product to build (eos, eosdev)
+  --product : specify product to build (eos, eosnonfree, eosdev) --platform : specify a sub-architecture to build (ec100, odroidu2) --personalities : specify image personaities to build (base, en) --dry-run : perform a build, but do not publish the results

 Customization
 =============

 The core of EIB is just a wrapper.
 The real content of the output is defined by customization scripts found under customization/.
 These scripts have access to environment variables and library functions allowing them to integrate correctly with the core.

 The scripts for each product are kept under `customization/PRODUCT`.
 `customization/all` is special, it is run on all builds.